carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 Closures are the swiss army knife of Nextflow/Groovy programming.
 In a nutshell a closure is is a block of code that can be passed as an argument to a function, it could also be defined an anonymous function.

-More formally, a closure allows the definition of functions as first class objects.
+We can assign a closure to a variable.

 ~~~
 square = { it * it }